PragatiiGupta/Mini-Projects/README.md

 4. **Zoom Image on Scroll**: This project implements a zoomable image feature that activates when the user scrolls the mouse over the image.
 It allows users to zoom in and out of the image using the scroll wheel.
 5. **To-do List**: This is a simple To-Do list application built using React.
 It allows users to add items to their to-do list and view them in a scrollable list format.
 6. **Accordion**:A simple accordion element using react.
+7. **Color Selector**: A random color generator application based on react.

 ## Features